 we will provide a refund of insurance premiums paid to us if you can show that you are unable to transfer or reuse your policy.

 Should the price of your holiday go down due to the cost changes mentioned above, then any refund due will be paid to you.
 We will deduct from this refund our administrative expenses incurred.
 Please note that travel arrangements are not always purchased in local currency and some apparent changes have no impact on the price of your travel due to contractual and other protection in place.

 5. Single Supplement

 There is no mandatory single supplement charge.
 Clients will share with the same sex in a twin or triple room however you can choose to book a single room at an additional cost.
-Where a tour consists of an odd number of clients, the Company will choose one client on a random basis to be upgraded to a single room at no additional cost.
-This is entirely at the discretion of the Company.
+Where a tour consists of an odd number of clients, we will choose one customer at random to be upgraded to a single room at no additional cost.
+This is entirely at our discretion.

-We endeavour to ensure that all the information and prices both on our website and in our brochures are accurate; however occasionally changes and errors occur and we reserve the right to correct prices and other details in such circumstances.
-You must check the current price and all other details relating to the arrangements that you wish to book before your booking is confirmed.
+We endeavour to ensure that all the information and prices both on our website and in our brochures are accurate; however occasionally changes and errors occur.
+We reserve the right to correct prices and other details in such circumstances.
+We also reserve the right to amend the price of any unsold tours/holidays at any time.
+You will be informed of the current price and all other details relating to the arrangements that you wish to book before you book with us.